Undecidability of the Spectral Gap (full version): Quasi-periodic tilings

 \subsection{Rigidity of the Robinson tiling}

-We have just seen that with the original Robinson tiles, the quasi-periodic pattern of borders does not necessarily extend throughout the entire plane; there can be a fault line between two half-planes, with ``slippage'' between the patterns on either side of the fault (see \cref{sec:Robinson} and \cite[\S~8]{Robinson}).
+We have just seen that with the original Robinson tiles, the quasi-periodic pattern of borders does not necessarily extend throughout the entire plane; there can be a fault line between two half-planes, with ``slippage'' between the patterns on either side of the fault (see \cref{sec:Robinson} and \cite[\S~8]{Robinson} and \cref{fig:fault-line}).

 It will be convenient to slightly modify the Robinson tiles in order to prevent fault lines.
 To this end, wherever one of the five basic tiles does not have side-arrows, we add dashed side-arrows parallel to the solid central arrows (see \cref{fig:modified_Robinson_tiles}).
 We then extend the five basic tiles to the full tile set by rotation and reflection, adding parity markings, and adding red and green colourings to the solid side arrows, exactly as in \cref{sec:Robinson}.
-We refer to these as the ``modified Robinson tiles''.
+We refer to these as the \keyword{modified Robinson tiles}.
 (Similar modifications to the Robinson tile set appear elsewhere in the literature, e.g.\ in \cite{Miekisz}.)

 Since the all original tile markings are still present, any tiling using the modified tiles must also be a valid tiling using the original tiles if the dashed side-arrows are ignored.
 It is easy to verify that, for any tiling in which the $2^n$\nobreakdash-borders repeat periodically throughout the plane for all $n$ (i.e.\ any tiling that does not contain a fault line), dashed side-arrows can be added to make it into a valid tiling using the modified tiles.